 - Ensure that the fire safety equipment and emergency exits at premises are properly maintained.

 There are currently proposals to amend the existing fire safety regulations and a Bill is before Parliament.

 It is hoped that – if passed into law – these measures will provide welcome clarity for freeholders, leaseholders and management companies in relation to who is required to pay for essential safety works.

 The question of who pays for necessary safety works can be a contentious issue for the leaseholders of residential apartments.

-Our very own James Holton recently successfully made an application on behalf of a residents’ management company to the First-tier Tribunal for a declaration as to who was responsible to pay service charges in relation to the costs of fire precaution measures on a substantial multi-storey property.
+We recently made a successful application on behalf of a residents’ management company to the First-tier Tribunal for a declaration as to who was responsible to pay service charges in relation to the costs of fire precaution measures on a substantial multi-storey property.

 In this case, the leaseholders agreed that the safety measures were necessary for the benefit of all occupiers, but the issue was in relation to how the costs would be apportioned under the leases.